vini-muchulski/vini-muchulski/README.md

 - 👀 I’m interested in Computer Engineering
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on new projects
-- 📫 Instagram: @vini_muchulski - Discord Vinni#9013
+- 📫 Instagram: @vini_muchulski - Discord: Vinni#9013

 <!---
 vini-muchulski/vini-muchulski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.